 Thorough documentation and authorization rules (such as invoices) also qualify as preventive controls.

-Corrective internal controls kick in when detective controls find an issue in the accounting process.
-They are meant to correct errors and prevent them from causing further problems.
+Corrective controls kick in when detective controls find an issue in the accounting process; they are meant to correct errors and prevent them from causing further problems.

 Common corrective controls include: